blane07/altantic-hurricane-paths/README.md

-# altantic-hurricane-paths
+# Hurricane Landfall Predictor

-Hurricane path predictor
+(On hold) Currently hunting for new exoplanets